Salahub/recursive-binning/README.md

 # Measuring statistical dependence using recursive binary splits

 This repository contains all of the code required to run a recursive binning algorithm to measure dependence.
-The two main folder exist for slightly different purposes.

 ## marbR